mlpack/mlpack/doc/embedded/crosscompile_example.md

 #### Setting up include directories and source files

 The last part of our `CMakeFiles.txt` consists of merging all of the components above together.
-First we are going to find the OpenMP package if the user defined the variable above, then we will start including the directories of our program.
+First we need to start including the directories of our program.
 You will need to do the same for your software if you are trying to integrate this example into an existing codebase; this should be done by defining an include variable using `set` directive or add them directly in